carlitofluito/dreams/docs/affirmations.md

 I don't masturbate.
 Masturbation drains my energy, life force, and motivation.

 I eat fruit.
-Fruit is the way of saving my life and my planet.
+Fruit is the way of saving my life and the planet.

 I am enough and I deserve more.